 62 x 25 x 45mm

 Bargain hunters who prioritize feature sets above trusted name brands will like the value of the TOZO NC2.
 Folks who want ANC without shelling out big bucks will be surprised by its performance.
 Anybody looking for a back up pair of earbuds to take where you don’t want to risk your premium earbuds should pay attention.
-Students on tight budgets can get the focus needed to study with the noise cancellation on tap.
+Students on tight budgets can get the focus needed to study with the noise cancelation on tap.

 What’s it like to use TOZO NC2?